Estuary

 Lastly, the reason why we are inserting data into tables and then selecting them out is because we want to track states for this use case.
 This is only necessary for a stateful transform.
 In order to keep track of when we first and last saw a user across events, we need to store this info somewhere.

-To run a preview, run the following flowctl command on the Terminal tab in Gitpod:
+To run a preview, run the following flowctl command in a Terminal:

 plaintext